ptitSeb/gl4es/COMPILE.md

 A few tests are included.
 They can be launched with `tests/tests.sh`
 You will need apitrace and imagemagick for them to run. (on debian and friend, it's `sudo apt install apitrace-gl-frontend imagemagick`)
-The tests use a pre-recorded GL trace that is replayed, than a specific frame is captured and compared to a reference picture.
+The tests use a pre-recorded GL trace that is replayed, then a specific frame is captured and compared to a reference picture.
 Because each renderer may render slightly differently, there are some fuzz in the comparison, so only significant changes will be detected.
 For now, 2 tests are done, one with glxgears (basic testing, using mostly glBegin / glEnd) and stuntcarracer (with more GL stuff, textures and lighting).